nicofirst1/speaker-adaptation/Journal.md

 are generated with code completion and they sound exactly as i would have written them, this is scary).

 Ok so to recap:

 1. build a pipeline where frozen speak and list are interacting and the sim is trying to both predict the list and to change the speak caption in a particular direction.
 2. Pretrain the sim to stear the speak caption in a particular direction. and then pair it with the listener as said above.

 I can do it!

+# 19/05/2023

+Ok, so i managed to implement the first step (even tho i should debug it more) and test it with the fast adaptation script.
+Good news: it is better than an untrained model (adapted acc 31 vs 40), but it is worse than the old mode (40 vs 47).
+I mean, it is a good new tho, it is working while being trained in an online fashion, so nothing to worry about.
+I'm unsure how to proceed tho.
+On one hand, I could keep this online training and just add a rl pretraining of the sim as listed yesterday.
+On the other hand i can try to train both at the same time as i did month ago.
+When i tried it back in the days it didnt' work since the architecture was different (shared weights), but now it is not the case anymore and it might be interesting to check if it works.
+Before that i should maybe debug the whole thing first.
+I mean, if step 2 doesn't work at least i addressed the issues in the original paper.
+Note to self, changing the embed temp deos not change anything.